xizheyin/callgraph4rs/README.md

                                    When enabled, keeps all call sites
-      --find-callers-of <FUNCTION_PATH> Find all functions that directly or indirectly call the specified function --json-output                Output the call graph in JSON format -h, --help                       Print help
+      --find-callers-of <FUNCTION_PATH> Find all functions that directly or indirectly call the specified function --json-output                Output the call graph in JSON format --without-args               Do not include generic type arguments in function paths -h, --help                       Print help
 ```